MarcYin/SIAC/Docker/README.md

 ```bash
 docker run --rm --name SIAC marcyin/siac
 ```
+* The `--rm` flag specified in the `docker run` command will automatically delete the container when it's stopped, so you don't have to worry about cleaning up after yourself.
 * The `--name` flag allows you to specify a custom name for the Docker container.
 In this case, we've named it `SIAC`.
 This can be useful if you need to reference the container by name later on, for example when you want to stop or delete it.

 Alternatively, you can enter the container with a shell by adding the `bash` flag at the end of the `docker run` command: